Commercial kitchen

 • Flies can be seen throughout the day.

-• Stored product insects often spend their whole lifecycle inside food products, so you may see them inside dry products like flour, grains, and cereals.
+• Stored product insects often spend their whole lifecycle inside food, so you may see them in dry products like flour, grains and cereals.

 Pest Prevention Best Practices